Shopify/polaris/.changeset/wild-bulldogs-whisper.md

 '@shopify/polaris-tokens': patch
 ---

-Resolved token name references in the `theme`
+Updated the `toValues` token utility to resolve token name references in the `theme` to their unit values